djpdim/Code-Quiz/README.md

 ## Acknowledgments

-* Work along with Tutor and TA Andrew to bring everything in order to work.
+* Work along with Tutor Michelle and TA Andrew to bring everything in order to work.

 ![](./assets/images/StartQuiz.png)
 ![](./assets/images/Wrong%20Answer.png)